This article will run though all you need to know to start shooting with an anamorphic lens. The word itself comes from Greek, meaning ‘formed again’.

 Why Use an Anamorphic Lens?

 Anamorphic lenses were designed to photograph or film a very wide format.
+A very popular anamorphic lens in the 20th century was the CinemaScope lens, used from 1953 to 1997 to shoot widescreen format movies.

 Here’s an example.
 If you use a spherical lens to capture a 2.40:1 image on 35mm film, you can only utilise 50% of the frame area.
 With anamorphic, 100% of the frame area is used for the final image.

-On top of quality, resolution and the reducing of grain, there are other reasons one might use this type of lens.
+On top of high-quality, resolution and the reducing of grain, there are other reasons one might use this type of lens.
 Lens flare, bokeh and depth of field are three of the biggest reasons people choose to work with them.
 This includes JJ Abrams.

 Star Trek – JJ Abrams